pibi/material-wizard/README.md

  btn-progress-color: color of the  circular progress that will be showed in the step circle
  btn-bg-color: normal button progress color
  active-btn-bg-color: selected button progress color
+ chevrons-always-visible: "true" if you want disable/enable the chevrons instead of hide/show them
 ### mt-wz-step
  title: Title of the step that will be displayed in the top left of wizard
  step-img: An svg image that will displayed in the step circle